msft-mirror-aosp/platform.external.toolchain-utils/compiler_wrapper/README.md

 rely on intermediate state, etc.

 Because of the usefulness of these crash reports, our wrapper supports crashing Clang even on files that ordinarily don't cause Clang to crash.
-For various reasons (b/236736327), this support currently requires rebuilding and redeploying the wrapper in order to work.
+This requires rebuilding and redeploying the wrapper (comments on b/236736327 explain why).
 That said, this could be a valuable tool for devs interested in creating a self-contained reproducer without having to manually reproduce the environment in which a particular build was performed.
+See <crash_builds.go>
+for instructions for how to use this functionality.